 A shared driveway is jointly owned by the owners of the properties it gives access to.

-Details of the way in which it is owned (i.e. owned in common or with right of way easements) are shown on the Certificate of Title.
+Details of the way in which it is owned (i.e. owned in common or with right of way easements) are shown on the Record of Title.

 Maintenance needs to be arranged between the joint owners, and responsibilities may be specified in the easement documents.
 The Council has no involvement in this.